BShowen/project-shopping-cart/README.md

 22 });
 ```

-Anytime you use `renderHook` you should always reference result.current.
+Anytime you use `renderHook` you should always reference result.current and never assign the result to a variable.
+This is just something that tripped me up for a few hours and It took a lot of searching until I found a StackOverflow post where someone mentioned that result.current is a reference that gets updated on each render.